Jeffery-Ni/Any_chord_trainer/README.md

   - Full mode randomly chooses from 21 tonalities (sharps, flats, and enharmonic mixes).

 - **Water reminder** *(optional)*
-  A background thread that gently nags you to drink water every 30 minutes so you stay hydrated while practicing.
+  A background thread that GENTLY nags you to drink water every 20 minutes so you stay hydrated while practicing.
   ➜ Disable by commenting out the two `wp.water_timer` lines.

 - **No external dependencies**